Best Time to Dive Komodo 2026

 More tips

-• 5mm wetsuit recommended if you get cold.
+• 5mm wetsuit recommended if you feel the cold.

 July ☀️